-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, a dainty little story of fire and pus and slithering hate... but in a good way, as long as you don't find yourself one of its participants.

 Initially though, it's this simple—AM is bored, so he challenges his captives to a game.
-Each of them will enter a psycho-drama of his own devising, designed specifically to—actually, no. First, he delivers his most memorable speech from the short story.
-You might not get the gist of it first time round though - he's not exactly open or interested in talking about his mixed feelings towards humanity.
+Each of them will enter a psycho-drama of his devising, designed specifically to—actually, no. First, he delivers his most memorable speech from the short story.
+You might not get the gist of it first time round, though.
+He's not exactly open or interested in talking about his mixed feelings towards humanity.

 (Spoiler: He has no intention of doing anything of the sort.)

-These aren't Saw style body-horror challenges though, or anything as banal as "eat this spider".
-Gorrister for instance is suicidal as a result of having his wife committed over a century ago, with his promise reward being to finally get permission to die.
+These aren't Saw-style body horror challenges though, or anything as banal as "eat this spider".
+Gorrister for instance is suicidal as a result of having his wife committed over a century ago, with his promised reward being to finally get permission to die.
 He wakes up on a zeppelin, surrounded by both easy ways to kill himself and the certain knowledge that AM would never be so kind.
 In exploring though, he discovers something else— that things didn't happen quite as he remembers... or at least, that he can believe that, since the line between reality and fiction is very loose at the moment... and he ends up literally and metaphorically burying the past with help from a vaguely friendly talking jackal.